A global citizen science platform

 This butterfly was raised from caterpillar, because in the wild, parasitoid wasps kill them.
 The passion butterfly is a bright orange butterfly in the subfamily Heliconiinae of the family Nymphalidae.
 Passion butterflies have a chemical defense mechanism, as adults, in which they release odorous chemicals in response to predator sightings.
 As a result, common predators learn to avoid this species.

-The caterpillars I raised I found in my garden in Fort Worth, Texas.
+The caterpillars I raised were found in my garden in Fort Worth, Texas.

 The butterfly was released that morning, after it dried it's wings.